rcarrata/rcarrata.github.io/_posts/2022-01-18-argo-and-acm.md

 [![](/images/acmappG.png "acmappG")]({{site.url}}/images/acmappG.png)

-these are generated automatically and managed by the GitOps CRD generated in the ACM Hub, that corresponds with the Managed Clusters.
+these are generated automatically and managed by the GitOps CRD generated in the ACM Hub, which corresponds to the Managed Clusters.

-And with ends this blog post about OpenShift GitOps, ArgoCD ApplicationSets and ACM!
+And with that ends this blog post about OpenShift GitOps, ArgoCD ApplicationSets and ACM!

 *NOTE: Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.*